-Emu, not to be confused with the Australian ostrich-like bird nor the European Monetary Union, is a small Palo Alto start-up comprised of some serious software talent with experience in machine learning, natural language processing and mashing up different data, databases and systems at Siri, Apple, AOL and Google.
+Emu, not to be confused with the Australian ostrich-like bird nor the European Monetary Union, is a small Palo Alto start-up composed of some serious software talent with experience in machine learning, natural language processing and mashing up different data, databases and systems at Siri, Apple, AOL and Google.
 Perception in this case is the feeling that your words and intentions are understood and acted upon.
 No financial details were disclosed about the acquisition however the Emu app will be shut down next week.

 Another form of perception, computer eyesight (AKA machine vision), took a giant step forward when the winners were announced for this year's Large Scale Visual Recognition Challenge.
 The NY Times reported the winners: the National University of Singapore, the Oxford University, Adobe Systems, the Center for Intelligent Perception and Computing at the Chinese Academy of Sciences, as well as Google in two separate categories.